Virinas-code/Crocrodile/uci_reference.md

 	E.g. this should be sent after setting the path to the tablebases as this can take some time.
 	This command is also required once before the engine is asked to do any search to wait for the engine to finish initializing.
-	This command must always be answered with "readyok" and can be sent also when the engine is calculating in which case the engine should also immediately answer with "readyok" without stopping the search.
+	This command must always be answered with `readyok` and can be sent also when the engine is calculating in which case the engine should also immediately answer with `readyok` without stopping the search.

-* setoption name <id> [value <x>] this is sent to the engine when the user wants to change the internal parameters of the engine.
+- [x] `setoption name <id> [value <x>]`
+	this is sent to the engine when the user wants to change the internal parameters of the engine.
 For the "button" type no value is needed.
 	One string will be sent for each parameter and this will only be sent when the engine is waiting.